Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 2. Materials needed

 - Roller cover: almost all floor paints recommend a 3/8 inch nap.
 Check if your product wants a different one, but this will do.
-Using epoxy coatings, I use this roller cover.
+Using epoxy coatings, I use this same roller cover.
 If you plan to do 2 coats, buy 2 rollers because the one from the first coat will be as hard as a rock when it cures!

 - Crack filler (explained below) if you need it.